iterative/dvc.org/content/docs/command-reference/exp/run.md

 you can use the `--set-param` (`-S`) option of this command to change `dvc param` values on-the fly.

-Each `dvc exp run` creates and tracks a project variation based on your
+Each experiment creates and tracks a project variation based on your
 <abbr>workspace</abbr> changes.
 Experiments will have an auto-generated name
 like `exp-bfe64` by default, which can be customized using the `--name` (`-n`) option.